Baudin999/blog/_posts/2023-08-24-scrum-is-bad.md

 Over the past two decades, there's been an explosion in the commercial offerings around Scrum: certifications, training sessions, coaching, tools, and more.
 This burgeoning industry, inevitably shapes how Scrum is presented and to whom.
-Martin Fowler even calls this the: *"Agile Industrial Complex"* [3]
+MMartin Fowler has even termed this phenomenon
+the: *"Agile Industrial Complex"* [3]

 One can't help but notice that much of the Scrum narrative, as peddled by the industry, seems tailored to suit non-technical stakeholders.[1]
 The focus on process, ceremonies, roles, and the